Motion#

 take off#

-The take off block lifts the Hornet into the air.
+The take off block starts the propellers and lifts the drone into the air.
+This block must be used before other movements can be made.

 Parameters |